mozilla-services/socorro/docs/components/processor.rst

 ``scripts/fetch_crashids.py``
 -----------------------------

-This will generate a list of crash ids from -prod that meet specified criteria.
+This will generate a list of crash ids from crash-stats.mozilla.com that meet specified criteria.
 Crash ids are printed to stdout, so you can use this in conjunction with other scripts or redirect to a file.

 This pulls 100 crash ids from yesterday for Firefox product::